jcsteh/osara/readme.md

 Most of these are actions built into REAPER, but a few are very useful actions from the SWS extension.

 #### Track Navigation/Management
-- Track: Go to next track: Downarrow
+- Track: Go to next track: DownArrow
-- Track: Go to previous track: Uparrow
+- Track: Go to previous track: UpArrow
-- Track: Go to next track (leaving other tracks selected): Shift+Downarrow
+- Track: Go to next track (leaving other tracks selected): Shift+DownArrow
-- Track: Go to previous track (leaving other tracks selected): Shift+Uparrow
+- Track: Go to previous track (leaving other tracks selected): Shift+UpArrow
 - Track: Insert new track
 - Track: Cycle track folder state: Shift+Enter
 - Track: Cycle track folder collapsed state: Enter